-You can study for a a PhD in a broad range of subjects within the media, cultural studies and communication fields at the Birmingham Centre for Media and Cultural Research.
+You can study for a a PhD in a broad range of subjects within the media, cultural studies and communication fields at the Birmingham Centre for Media and Cultural Research (BCMCR).
 Postgraduate research degrees are offered on a full-time or part-time basis, and we support both traditional research presented through an academic thesis, and research through practice degrees.

-Students become members of a thriving research culture within the Birmingham Centre for Media and Cultural Research (BCMCR), based in one of the top five media schools in the UK.
+You will become a member of a thriving research culture within BCMCR, based in one of the top five media schools in the UK.
 Research, consultancy and knowledge transfer activity lie at the heart of the work that we do.

 We encourage our students to participate in the wider international research community and to attend conferences and submit work to journals.
 Some of our research degree students assist in the preparation and delivery of undergraduate modules.

-- Alternative and independent media
+- Diasporic and transnational media

-- Cultural history
+- Media and cultural history